teatwig/bearlytics/README.md

 ## Self-hosting Guide

 This is a basic Django app that can be deployed to any platform that supports Django.
-I've chosen Dokku because it's easy to set up and manage, and because I'm familiar with it.
+I've chosen Dokku here because it's easy to set up and manage, and I'm familiar with it.

 ### Prerequisites

-- A Dokku server (or the willingness to set one up)
+- A Dokku server
 - Basic knowledge of terminal commands
 - A cup of coffee